ordina-jworks/ordina-jworks.github.io/_posts/2019-08-22-Securing-Web-Applications-With-Keycloak.md

 Remember how we required the heroes scope to be present in our back end?
 The scope property is how we fix this.
 If we omit `heroes` from the scope list, we will be getting a 403 response from our resource server.

-> Keycloak is not returning the `at_hash` claim in the access token.
-For this reason, the client library would crash while parsing it.
+> Update: Older versions of Keycloak did not include the `at_hash` claim of the access token in the id token.
-This is why we disable it in the config but also use the `NullValidationHandler` instead of the `JwksValidationHandler` as it would also make the application crash.
+> The client library would crash while parsing it, even with the `disableAtHashCheck` enabled.
+> [This has now been fixed](https://github.com/manfredsteyer/angular-oauth2-oidc/issues/624){:target="_blank" rel="noopener noreferrer"}.

 We can now try to log in and if all went well, we should see our heroes appear again when browsing to `/dashboard` or `/heroes`.